OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/store-sendgrid-php-how-to-send-email.md

      $email->addCategory("initial");

      // You can optionally setup individual filters here, in this example, we have
-     // enabled the footer filter
+     // enabled hello footer filter
      $email->addFilter('footer', 'enable', 1);
      $email->addFilter('footer', "text/plain", "Thank you for your business");
      $email->addFilter('footer', "text/html", "Thank you for your business");

-     // The subject of your email
+     // hello subject of your email
      $subject = 'Example SendGrid Email';

      // Where is this message coming from.
 For example, this message can be from
      // support@yourcompany.com, info@yourcompany.com
      $from = 'someone@example.com';

-     // If you do not specify a sender list above, you can specifiy the user here.
+     // If you do not specify a sender list above, you can specifiy hello user here.
 If
      // a sender list IS specified above, this email address becomes irrelevant.
-     $to = 'john@contoso.com';
+     $too= 'john@contoso.com';

-     # Create the body of the message (a plain-text and an HTML version).
+     # Create hello body of hello message (a plain-text and an HTML version).
      # text is your plain-text email
-     # html is your html version of the email
+     # html is your html version of hello email
-     # if the receiver is able to view html emails then only the html
+     # if hello receiver is able tooview html emails then only hello html
      # email will be displayed

      /*
-      * Note the variable substitution here =)
+      * Note hello variable substitution here =)
       */
      $text = "
      Hello -name-,
      Thank you for your interest in our products.
-We have set up an appointment to call you at -time- EST to discuss your needs in more detail.
+We have set up an appointment toocall you at -time- EST toodiscuss your needs in more detail.
      Regards,
      Fred";